Motichur Laddu Recipe (Motichoor Ladoo)

 motichoor ladoo recipe, motichur laddu recipe, motichoor ke ladoo recipe

-Motichur Laddu (Motichoor ke Ladoo)
+Motichur Laddu Recipe (Motichoor Ladoo)

-Motichur laddu are soft, delish melt in the mouth ladoo made mainly with gram flour, sugar, and spices..
+Motichur Laddu are soft, delish melt in the mouth ladoo made mainly with gram flour, sugar, and spices.
 One of the most popular Indian sweet.

 4.92 from 47 votes